A long list of absinthe cocktails

 55. Modern Cocktail (No. 2): with sloe gin liqueur, grenadine, orange bitters, and whisky.

 56. Monkey Gland Cocktail: with gin, orange juice, and grenadine.
-Use absinthe, not Absente or Pernod.
 Nice article from the San Francisco Chronicle.

 58. Morning Cocktail: with Angostura bitters, brandy, and Italian vermouth.